Prostanthera monticola: Taxonomy

-Prostanthera monticola was formally described in 1984 by Barry Conn in the Journal of the Adelaide Botanic Gardens, based on plant material collected in 1980 at Crystal Brook Falls, Mount Buffalo in Victoria.
+Prostanthera monticola was formally described in 1984 by Barry Conn in the Journal of the Adelaide Botanic Gardens, based on plant materials collected in 1980 at Crystal Brook Falls, Mount Buffalo in Victoria.

 Distribution and habitat

 Buffalo mint-bush occurs on granitic soils in forests from Kosciuszko National Park in New South Wales southwards to north-east Victoria in the Mount Buffalo National Park at altitudes of 530–1850 m.
 Associated tree species include Eucalyptus delegatensis, E. pauciflora and E. stellulata.